twerse/OrixDB/README.md

   - Modifications may be kept internal; **public redistributions must be contributed back** through official Twerse infrastructure.

 - [`LICENSE.md`](./LICENSE.md) → **Twerse Shared-Code Valorized License**
+  - Covers all organizational and commercial use.
-  - Commercial use requires a license according to the tiered schedule (startups, SMEs, enterprises).
+  - Includes a tiered schedule (startups, SMEs, enterprises).
+  - **Startups < $500k revenue** qualify under the *Free Valorized Tier*.
   - **Startups < $1M revenue and < 10 employees** qualify for the *Startup Tier*:
     - **First year free**, then $99/month per active server.
   - “Per active server” means any server operated by the user outside of Twerse’s official hosted services.